Jellevanderwerff/thebeat/README.md

 *thebeat* is distributed under the GNU General Public License, version 3 or later.
 You are free to distribute or modify the code, both for non-commercial and commercial use.
 See [here](https://choosealicense.com/licenses/gpl-3.0/) for more info.

 # Collaborators
-The package was developed by the Comparative Bioacoustics Group at the Max Planck Institute for Psycholinguistics, in Nijmegen, the Netherlands.
+The package was initially developed by the Comparative Bioacoustics Group at the Max Planck Institute for Psycholinguistics, in Nijmegen, the Netherlands.
+It is currently maintained by the same group at Sapienza University of Rome, Italy.

 The collaborators were: Jelle van der Werff, Andrea Ravignani, and Yannick Jadoul.